Central limit theorem for first-passage percolation time across thin cylinders: Introduction

 For simplicity we will consider only first-passage time from $\mvzero$ to $n\mve_1$ where $\mve_1$ is the first coordinate vector.
 The same method can be used to prove similar results for $a(\mvzero,n\mvx)$ where $\mvx$ has rational coordinates.
 Define $a_n(h)$ as the first-passage time to the point $n\mve_1$ from the origin in the graph $\dZ\times [-h,h]^{d-1}$, formally

 Here, by $[-h,h]$ we mean the subset $[-h,h]\cap \dZ$ of $\dZ$.
 Informally, $a_n(h)$ is the minimal passage time over all paths which deviate from the straight line path joining the two end points by a distance at most $h$.
-Note that by the definition of the exponent $\xi$ we have $a_n(h)=a(\mvzero,n\mve_1)$ with high probability when $h\gg n^\xi$.
 We also consider cylinder first-passage time (see Smyth and Wierman~\cite{sw78}, Grimmett and Kesten~\cite{gk84}).
 A path $\cP$ from $\mvzero$ to $n\mve_1$ is called a cylinder path if it is contained within the $x_1=0$ and $x_1=n$ planes.
 We define

 Clearly $a_n(h), t_{n}(h)$ and $T_n(h)$ are non-increasing in $h$ for any $n\ge 1$.
 Our main result is that for cylinders that are `thin' enough, we have Gaussian CLTs for $a_n(h), t_n(h)$ and $T_n(h)$ after proper centering and scaling.